evanx/sub-push/README.md

 ## Related projects

 See
-- https://github.com/evanx/sub-write - subscribe and write messages via `process.stdout`
+- https://github.com/evanx/sub-write - subscribe and write messages to console with optional JSON formatting

 We plan to publish microservices that similarly subcribe, but with purpose-built rendering for logging messages e.g. error messages coloured red.